-For the distribution of all configuration parameters and possible updates we use cfengine [17], [18], a powerful utility for organizing and distributing system administration tasks in a network.
+For the distribution of all configuration and possible updates we use cfengine [17], [18], a powerful utility for organizing and distributing system administration tasks in a network.

 We use a distributed design as presented in Section II-A. The only static parameters are the host names and the unique public/private key-pair for each node.
 The configuration of the network is dynamic and can be done at any time.
-In order to work in such an environment, cfengine is configured to authenticate by host name and security key pair.
+In order to work in such an environment cfengine is configured to authenticate by host name and security key pair.

-As the hosts have to be able to resolve their host names into the current IP addresses even if no external name service is available, the nodes have an individual /etc/hosts file.
-Each time cfengine is executed, the /etc/hosts file is dynamically created.
+As the hosts have to be able to look up their names to the current IP addresses even if no external name service is available, the nodes have an individual /etc/hosts file.
+Each time cfengine is executed, the /etc/hosts is dynamically created.
 The script netcfpeers.sh tests the node's peers with traceroute, writes the /etc/hosts file and returns a list of available peers to cfengine.
 Therefore, cfengine is able to distribute all of the settings over different IP networks even if they are dynamic.
 Each node stores all configurations of the networks.
-The public keys of all nodes are distributed, which guarantees that every node knows its neighbors.
+The public keys of all nodes are distributed.
+This guarantees that every node knows its neighbors.

 Cfengine offers a lot of flexibility by its concept of dynamic grouping of nodes into classes.
-The membership of a node to a certain class is dynamically set through the execution of any script.
-The class membership defines all other actions of cfengine.
+The membership of a node to a certain class is dynamically set by execution of any script.
+According to the class all other actions of cfengine are defined.
 We take advantage of this flexibility in our concept by defining appropriate classes and actions.

-The architecture of cfengine is based on pulling the desired information from the node's peers.
-It is also possible to simulate a push method by invoking the pull mechanism remotely, but we do not use this functionality and only rely on pulling.
-Every node is a server and a client at the same time.
-In order to serve requests for updating configuration files, the cfservd daemon is running on each node and only grants access to known peers.
+The architecture of cfengine is based on pulling the desired information from its peers.
+But it is possible to simulate a push method by invoking the pull mechanism remotely.
+We do not use this functionality and only rely on pulling.
+Every node is server and client at the same time.
+In order to serve requests for updating configuration files, the cfservd daemon is running on each node.
+It only grants access to known peers.
 Further, all transmissions of cfengine are encrypted.
 The pulling mechanism cfexecd is executed by crond every two minutes in our current setup, but the frequency can be easily adapted.
 Cfagent first tries to update the configuration of cfengine from its calculated peers within a random time-offset of up to one minute.
 This reduces the probability of too many simultaneous connections.
-After updating, cfengine executes the administrative tasks.
-The current state of the node is checked by scripts in order to classify the node to a particular class.
+After updating, cfengine carries out administrative tasks.
+The current state of the node is checked by scripts in order to classify the node for a particular class.
 Afterwards, the new configuration is copied by comparing the modification time of each file.
 During each run cfengine tries to gather new information about the network from its peers by copying the network.test directory.
-Periodically (every 15 minutes) cfengine checks for other updates such as changed configuration parameters or system updates.
-For example, there exists a class in cfagent.conf responsible for updates.
-A node becomes a member of this class if it receives a positive exit value when the update-test script is executed.
+Periodically, every 15 minutes, cfengine checks for other updates like changed configuration parameters or system updates.
+For example, a class is defined in cfagent.conf for updates.
+A node is put in this class if it receives a positive exit value when updatetest script is executed.
 If cfagent finds itself executed on a node that has a newer version of these files available it will just interact with the interface described in Section IV-C to perform the update.